bibanon/bibanon/Books/Guides/The-Big-Book-of-Anonymous-Recipes/The-Big-Book-of-Anonymous-Recipes.md

 Here, Ladies & Gentlemen, is to be gathered the greatest, biggest, most honorable, tasty, and splendid, list of recipes to ever hit Anonymous's cooking skills.
-Based on the pitifully small subsection from [[The_Well_Cultured_Anonymous|The_Return_of_the_Well_Cultured_Anonymous]],
+This is based on the pitifully small subsection from [[The Well Cultured Anonymous|The Return of the Well Cultured Anonymous]], with additions discovered from the Well Cultured Wiki and the YSWiki.

 ## How to Add Recipes